Montgomery County Maryland assistance programs.

 Low cost and free child care

 Rebuilding Together Montgomery County, Inc. is a local partnership that operates in the community to rehabilitate the apartments and houses of elderly and low-income homeowners so they may continue to live in warmth, safety/independence.
 Emergency repairs are offered.
-(P: 301-933-2700)
+(Phone 301-933-2700)

 Help with mortgage, debts, and foreclosure prevention

 Money Management International offers numerous housing, debt, and bankruptcy programs.
 Among the services includes a Debt Management Plan (DMP), which is a program to help people resolve credit problems and pay down outstanding debts.

 Also work with a housing counselor to learn about ways to get help with paying your mortgage, and foreclosure prevention solutions.
 Learn more on Maryland mortgage assistance programs.
 Also receive credit repair advice and bankruptcy counseling.
 Rockville Maryland.
 (800) 747-4222

 Car payments can also eat up a residents budget but there is assistance for auto loans.
 Non-profits offer financial help or advice, even including on refinancing or getting out of a loan.
 Automobiles are often needed in Montgomery County, with most people commuting to their workplace.
 If needed, read about auto loan payment financial aid programs.

 Health care in Montgomery County Maryland